ValksGodotTools/Template/README.md

 ## Features
 ### Multiplayer
-The 2D Top Down genre has a **client authorative** multiplayer setup for showing players positions updating on each others screens.
-This netcode is the result of redoing the same multiplayer project over and over again.
-I've lost track how many times I've done this now.
-I hope you will find the multiplayer as useful as I have.
+The 2D Top Down genre includes a **client-authoritative** multiplayer setup, demonstrating how player positions update on each other's screens.
+This netcode is the culmination of numerous iterations on multiplayer projects.
+I've lost count of how many times I've done this.

 https://github.com/user-attachments/assets/964ced37-4a20-4de8-87ee-550fe5ecb561

 > [!IMPORTANT]
-> A very common mistake is to write one data type and read another data type.
-For example lets say you have the integer `playerCount` and you do `writer.Write(playerCount)` and then `playerCount = reader.ReadByte()`.
-Since you did not cast playerCount to byte on writing, you will receive malformed data.
-Lets always cast our data values before writing them even if it may seem redundant at times.
+> A common oversight is using one data type for writing and another for reading.
+For example, if you have an integer `playerCount` and you write it with `writer.Write(playerCount)`, but then read it as a byte with `playerCount = reader.ReadByte()`, the data will be malformed because `playerCount` wasn't converted to a byte prior to writing.
+To avoid this, ensure you cast your data to the correct type before writing, even if it feels redundant.

 > [!CAUTION]
 > Do not directly access properties or methods across threads unless they are explicity marked as thread safe.
 Not following thread safety will result in random crashes with no errors logged to the console.
-If you want to avoid logs getting jumbled use `Game.Log(...)` over `GD.Print(...)`.

-Here is what a client packet could look like.
-The client is using this packet to tell the server its position.
-The `Handle(...)` is executed on the server thread so only things on that thread should be accessed.
+Below is an example of a client packet.
+The client uses this packet to inform the server of its position.
+The `Handle(...)` method is executed on the server thread, so only elements accessible on that thread should be accessed.
 ```cs
 public class CPacketPosition : ClientPacket
 {